UKLLC/Guidebook/ukllc_book/docs/ukllc_managed_data/datasets/datamind/datamind_datasets.md

 The source diagnosis column indicated the dataset from which the first date of diagnosis was recorded, specifying whether the source was HESOP, HESAPC, MHSDS, IAPT or Mortality.
 For example, in cases where a participant had received diagnoses of both paranoid schizophrenia and simple schizophrenia on different dates, and these diagnoses originated from two separate data sources (HES and MHSDS, respectively), the source diagnosis column was populated with the data source linked to the earliest diagnosis date.

-<aside class="admonition info"><p class="admonition-title">The derived datasets are available in long format only.</p>Each row represents a diagnosis record for a participant.</aside>
+<aside class="admonition note"><p class="admonition-title">The derived datasets are available in long format only.</p>Each row represents a diagnosis record for a participant.</aside>

 </details>